Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

-Finally we made it up to the wide channel between the islands of Leyte and Samar (map).
+Finally, we made it up to the wide channel between the islands of Leyte and Samar (map).
 There were a number of ships in the harbor.
 MacArthur had landed here on Easter Sunday, near the village of Tacloban.
-We had change of command.
-Captain Gibbs relieved Captain Towner and we had a full dress inspection for the occasion.
-One of our “A” division fireman had a tailor made suit of blues from Pearl and he put them on by mistake.
-As the inspection party passed, they noticed that something was unusual with the uniform.
-Rolling back the cuffs, they saw beautiful embossed dragons.
+We had a change of command.
+Captain Gibbs relieved Captain Towner, and we had a full dress inspection for the occasion.
+One of our “A” division fireman had a tailor-made suit of blues from Pearl, and he put them on by mistake.
+As the inspection party passed, they noticed something unusual about the uniform.
+Rolling back the cuffs, they saw beautifully embossed dragons.
 He was ordered to take off his uniform and heave it overboard into the sea.
 Standing in his underwear, the inspection party left to see if everything else was ship-shape on the “Y”.

 Another one of the little extras the ice machine crew had to “fill in” was being a Motor Mac (Motor Machinist Mate).
 We were given about 20 minutes of instruction on how to run the diesel, acknowledge the whistle and learn the commands.
 As it was, my number was called to take a liberty party ashore in the motor launch.
 You sit down in your station, and all the liberty-bound sailors chatter all around you.
 Officers were usually in the bow.
 We filled in a full load and headed for the dock at full speed.
 I couldn’t see where we were going, and my hearing was still not 100% from “gunnery practice”.
 As we approached the dock, I didn’t hear the slow down or reverse commands, we just went up on the sand beach— people went flying all over.
 I got sent to sick bay to have my hearing checked.
 My excuse was all of the noise and confusion.
 Luckily, nobody got hurt.